-Located near Maryville in Nodaway County, Missouri, US, Tenaska Clear Creek Energy Center is a 236MW onshore wind farm being developed by Tenaska, a private independent energy company based in Nebraska.
+Located near Maryville in Nodaway County, Missouri, US, Tenaska Clear Creek Energy Center is a 236MW onshore wind farm being developed by Tenaska, a private independent energy company based in Nebraska, US.

 Construction of the wind farm is expected to begin in 2019 with the start of commercial operations expected in 2020.
 Tenaska is currently engaged in discussions with potential equity partners and contractors for the project.